Skip to content

 Yandex is strongest for face matching.
 If the same photo appears on a stranger’s Instagram, a stock-photo site, or a 2018 LinkedIn profile belonging to someone else, you have your answer and you can close the conversation without any more paid searches or app subscriptions.

-We tested a set of scam-report photos sourced from Reddit’s r/scams against all three engines in March 2026.
-Yandex matched the most, Google came next, and TinEye trailed.
+Across the three engines, Yandex tends to surface the most face matches, Google comes next, and TinEye trails because it leans on exact-copy detection rather than face similarity.
 For dedicated face-search and removal tools beyond these engines, see our PimEyes alternatives roundup.

 Usually not worth it for dating-profile searches.
 They surface public records and linked social media.
 That overlaps with dating profiles only when the target reused the same number across platforms.